Leawind/leawind.github.io/docs/en/Third-Person/faq.md

 ## Update to 1.20+ / Port to 1.18.2/1.16.5/1.12.2/1.8 ...?

 I plan to port the mod to other versions once it is sufficiently refined.

+## Unable to Automatically Aim for a Certain Item

+If the item is in vanilla Minecraft, please submit an [issue](https://github.com/LEAWIND/Third-Person/issues) on GitHub.

+For items from other mods, you can manually add configurations or create a resource pack.
+Refer to [Detailed Features - Resource Packs](./details#resource-packs) for guidance.
+You can also reach out to the authors of the relevant mods and kindly request them to include the necessary resources in upcoming versions.